brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 │
 │   config.json             # Central configuration for all default parameters
 │   contracts.py            # Defines the Contract data object
-│   actions.py              # NEW: Defines concrete Action classes
-│   strategies.py           # NEW: Defines the generic Strategy engine
+│   actions.py              # Home of the Action classes, incl. the sophisticated RaiseSugarFromDepositsAction │   strategies.py           # The generic Strategy engine that plans how to use Actions │
-│
 │   dashboard.py            # Main entry point for the Streamlit dashboard │   analysis_helpers.py     # Data-querying functions for the dashboard